St Michael's

 Click here to watch videos to show you how we teach phonics.

-Click here to watch the Nursery Rhyme videos we use for Foundations for Phonics.
+Click here to watch the Nursery Rhyme videos we use for Foundations for Phonics in Nursery.

 For more information on the way we teach phonics at St. Michael’s and for ways you can help your child read and write at home, please contact school.